lasellers/GitHubUsers/README.md

 ## E2E tests

 ###
-Before run any e2e tests you may need to update your chrome and gecko drivers as well as latest browsers.
+Before running any e2e tests you may need to update your chrome and gecko drivers as well as latest browsers.
 We have a npm run command just for that:

 `npm run e2e-prep`

 This cleans and updates the webdriver-manager dependency.

-`npm run e2e-v`
+`npm run e2e-v` or `npm run e2e-versions`

-Will list the versions of protractor and the webdriver manager.You might want to run that before and after e2e-prep.
+... will list the versions of protractor and the webdriver manager.
+You might want to run that before and after e2e-prep.

 `npm run e2e-drivers`